The Most Iconic Ice Cream Flavor in Every State

 The Beaver State is home to a handful of wild berries—from blueberries to blackberries to marionberries.
 When it comes time for desserts, Oregonians love to mix in these fresh finds wherever they can, including in ice cream.

-Based on the sheer volume of brownie-flavor ice cream tweets coming out of Pennsylvania, it seems that there’s no ice cream flavor more beloved in Pennsylvania than good ol’ brownie.
+Based on the sheer volume of brownie-flavor ice cream tweets coming out of Pennsylvania, it seems that there’s this is one of the best ice cream flavors in Pennsylvania.
 Could it have something to do with the fact that Hershey’s is a Pennsylvania staple and has been for as long as anyone can remember?
 Speaking of which, have you tried the Hershey’s Gold bar yet?
 Yum!

 Rhode Island: Espresso